lucrae/texlite/docs/guide.md

 - [Introduction](#introduction) provides an overview of TeXLite.
 - [Usage](#usage) provides information on how to run TeXLite.
-- [Features](#features) covers the features of TeXLite, with examples included with all components.
+- [Features](#features) covers the features of TeXLite (e.g.: text, images, headings, etc.), with examples included with all components.
+- [Document Setup](#document-setup) provides a listing of document setup options in TeXLite and how to use them.

 ## Introduction